-Real Sound: The Wind's Regret was a Japanese only audio adventure games released for the Sega Saturn by WARP, Inc. and directed and produced by the company's founder Kenji Eno.
+Real Sound: The Wind's Regret is an audio game released for the Sega Saturn by Japanese studio WARP, Inc. and directed and produced by the company's founder Kenji Eno.
 The game was released on June 15, 1997.
-The game was re-released for the Dreamcast in 1999 with a visual mode that included pictures and photos to accompany the story, but the game still relied entirely upon sound and audio cues for game play.
+The game was re-released for the Dreamcast in 1999 with a visual mode that included pictures and photos to accompany the story, but this version of the game also relies entirely upon sound and audio cues for gameplay.

 The game came as a result of contact that Eno had with blind and visually impaired fans of WARP games.
 Eno was fascinated that the visually impaired would be fans of his games.
 He thought his games were very visually rich.
 He even went so far as to contact some of these fans to find out how they played his games if they could not see the games.
 As a result Eno decided to make a game that would be audio only, with no graphics at all.

-Real Sound: The Wind's Regret was a very large influence on further games from Kenji Eno and WARP, Inc. Games that came afterward from the company would take game play elements from Real Sound.
+Real Sound: The Wind's Regret was a very large influence on further games from Kenji Eno and WARP, Inc. Games that came afterward from the company would take gameplay elements from Real Sound.
 Enemy Zero featured invisible enemies that could only be through sound.
 D2, also from WARP, included parts of the game where the player's character was rendered blind and the player must rely on sound, following a voice to get through the game.
-D2 also featured a sequence where the character was rendered deaf also.
+D2 also featured a sequence where the character was rendered deaf.

-The game featured the voices of Ai Maeda, an anime voice actress, and Miho Kanno, a Japanese actress and idol singer.
+The game features the voices of Ai Maeda, an anime voice actress, and Miho Kanno, a Japanese actress and idol singer.

 Real Sound ~The Wind's Regret~ The Music